 Mississippi Palisades State Park offers some of the best rock climbing in Illinois.
 Get a rare opportunity to rock climb at three designated areas in the park: Sentinel Area, Twin Sisters, and Indian Head.
 There are over 150 climbing routes available on these scenic limestone bluffs.
 Most of the routes are top-rope or traditional climbs of about 50 feet, but some are up to 100 feet high.
 Be sure to bring your own climbing equipment in your camper as there are no rentals available on-site.

-Boating and fishing are a great way to take in the natural beauty of the Mississippi River and the fish that populate its waters.
-Common catches here are catfish, carp, bass, crappie and, bluegill.
-Be sure to pack your fishing gear and bring your own boat as there are no on-site rentals.
-Boats of all motor sizes are welcome and there is no fee to access the boat launch.
+Taking the boat for a spin is a great way to experience the natural beauty of the Mississippi River.
+You'll have to haul your own boat behind the motorhome as there are no on-site rentals.
+Boats of all motor sizes are welcome, and there is no fee to access the boat launch.
+Spend the day fishing, or simply enjoying the view.
 Finish off your day on the water by making use of the picnic tables back on land.